-1.3 The Non-Executive Directors of the Board should concurrently serve as directors to a maximum of only five (5) publicly listed corporations to ensure that they have sufficient time to fully prepare for meetings, challenge Management's proposals/views, and oversee the long-term strategy of the Corporation.
-A Director should notify the Board where he/she is an incumbent director before accepting a directorship in another corporation.
+- 1.3 The Non-Executive Directors of the Board should concurrently serve as directors to a maximum of not more than ten (10) public companies and/or registered issuers to ensure that they have sufficient time to fully prepare for meetings, challenge Management's proposals/views, and oversee the long-term strategy of the Corporation.
+The maximum concurrent directorships shall be five (5) public companies and/or registered issuers if the Director also sits in at least three (3) publicly-listed companies.
+A Director should notify the Board where he/she is an incumbent director before accepting a directorship in another corporation. - 1.4 A Lead Independent Director shall be appointed among the Independent Directors who shall serve an intermediary between the Chairman of the Board and the other Directors when necessary, convene and chair meetings of the Non-Executive Directors and contribute to the performance evaluation of the Chairman of the Board, as required.